Tsinghua-MARS-Lab/Online-HD-Map-Construction-CVPR2023/README.md

 | :----: | :-: | :-------: | :-----: | :------: |
 | VectorMapNet (baseline)      | 42.79   | 37.22         | 50.47       | 40.68        |

+## Rules
+- No other public/private dataset is allowed in this challenge in any form (except ImageNet or COCO pretrained image backbones).
+- No future frame is allowed during inference.
+- In order to check for compliance, we will ask the participants to provide technical reports to the challenge committee and participants will be asked to provide a public talk about their works after winning the award.

 ## Citation